opnfv/doctor/requirements/03-architecture.rst

 messaging model is better suited for these notifications, as notifications are only sent to subscribed consumers.

-Note: the VIM should only accept individual notification URLs for each resource by its owner or administrator.
+Note: the VIM should only accept notification subscriptions for each resource by its owner or administrator.

 Notifications to the Consumer about the unavailability of virtualized resources will include a description of the fault, preferably with sufficient abstraction rather than detailed physical fault information.

-Flexibility in notifications is important.
-For example, the receiver function in the consumer-side implementation could have different schema, location, and policies (e.g. receive or not, aggregate events with the same cause, etc.).
+Notifications will be send out along with the configuration by the consumer.
+The configuration includes endpoint(s) information of how and where (e.g. URL), so that various and multiple receiver functions can consume the notification message.
+Also, the configuration have conditions of notification, so that consumer can set policies like whether it need to receive fault notification or not depends on the constraints.

 Recovery Action
 ^^^^^^^^^^^^^^^